zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 ---
 title: Codes of Conduct need to learn from OSS Licenses
 date: 2018-06-12
 summary: Codes of conduct, or CoCs, are one of the most contentius topics in open source right now.
-This debate recently re-ignited when the Go CoC's scope expanded beyond their official forums.
+Every time a project considers adopting or changing their CoC, the discussion inevitably devolves into a heated debate about whether codes of conduct are universally good or evil.
+This happened recently when the Go programming language changed its CoC to cover behavior outside of their official forums.
 As a member Go community with an interest in community consensus, I found myself compelled to really understand what was driving this conflict.
-Every time a project considers adopting or changing their CoC, a discussion about the change inevitably devolves into a heated debate about whether codes of conduct are universally good or evil.
 ---

 _**Disclosure:** I'm a fan of codes of conduct, but I've done my best to present both sides fairly._
 _**Prerequisites:** This post assumes that you already know a bit about codes of conduct and the conflict around them.
 If you don't, go read [this article](https://techcrunch.com/2016/03/05/how-we-may-mesh/) right now._

 Codes of conduct, or CoCs, are one of the most contentius topics in open source right now.
-This debate recently re-ignited when the Go CoC's scope [expanded beyond their official forums](https://blog.golang.org/conduct-2018).
+Every time a project considers adopting or changing their CoC, the discussion inevitably devolves into a heated debate about whether codes of conduct are universally good or evil.
+This happened recently when the Go programming language [changed its CoC](https://blog.golang.org/conduct-2018) to cover behavior outside of their official forums.
 As a member Go community with an interest in community consensus[^1], I found myself compelled to really understand what was driving this conflict.
-Every time a project considers adopting or changing their CoC, a discussion about the change inevitably devolves into a heated debate about whether codes of conduct are universally good or evil.

 Now if you just want to participate in a never ending flame war, don't let me stop you.
 You can choose between spaces vs tabs, vim vs emacs, and [Newcomb's paradox](https://en.wikipedia.org/wiki/Newcomb%27s_paradox).
 In all 3 of these debates, we're making good progress towards finding the _right_ answer.